Accessing Nextcloud files using WebDAV

 net use Z: https://<drive_path>/remote.php/dav/files/USERNAME/ /user:youruser yourpassword

-where <drive_path> is the URL to your Nextcloud server.
+with <drive_path> as the URL to your Nextcloud server.
+For example:

 The computer maps the files of your Nextcloud account to the drive letter Z.